MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-cs/what-is-active-directory-certificate-services.md

 - Confidentiality through encryption
 - Integrity through digital signatures
-- Authentication by associating certificate keys with the computer, user, or device accounts on a computer network.
+- Authentication by associating certificate keys with the computer, user, or device accounts on a computer network

 ## Key features